LoXewyX/Python-Terminal-with-Reactive-HTML/README.md

-This test leverages EEL and filelisten.\
+This test uses EEL and filelisten.\
 Whenever a change occurs, the HTML tag is reloaded.

 Not as efficient as React reloading.\